milliorn/chatgpt-cli/README.md

 [![CodeQL](https://github.com/milliorn/chatgpt-cli/actions/workflows/github-code-scanning/codeql/badge.svg)](https://github.com/milliorn/chatgpt-cli/actions/workflows/github-code-scanning/codeql)
 [![Dependency Review](https://github.com/milliorn/chatgpt-cli/actions/workflows/dependency-review.yml/badge.svg)](https://github.com/milliorn/chatgpt-cli/actions/workflows/dependency-review.yml)

-A command-line interface (CLI) tool that utilizes OpenAI's GPT-3 language model for interactive chatbot conversations.
-With this tool, you can quickly generate natural language responses to prompts from your terminal using the powerful GPT-3 API.
+ChatGPT CLI is a command-line interface (CLI) tool that allows you to have interactive conversations with OpenAI's GPT-3 powered chatbot, known as ChatGPT.
+With this CLI tool, you can have natural language conversations with the chatbot and receive text-based responses.

+The application is built using Python and leverages OpenAI's GPT-3 API to enable seamless communication with the chatbot.
+It provides a simple and efficient way to interact with the language model, making it suitable for testing, prototyping, and exploring various use cases.

+## Features

+- Interactive Chat: Engage in real-time, back-and-forth conversations with ChatGPT.
+- Easy-to-Use: Simple and intuitive command-line interface for smooth interactions.
+- Customizable Prompts: Tailor your conversation starters and prompts as per your requirements.

 ## Usage

+1. Clone the repository: `git clone https://github.com/milliorn/chatgpt-cli.git`
+2. Install the required dependencies: `npm install`
-To start a conversation with the GPT-3 chatbot, simply type the following command in your terminal in project root:
+3. To start a conversation with the GPT-3 chatbot, simply type the following command in your terminal in project root:

 `npm start`